SivaCharan123/KDL_SRIP23/data_ingestion/README.md

 - [X] Add SDG goals in the form.

 - [X] Sanity checks in the form.

+- [X] Upload sheets of a single XLSX file

 - [ ] Data cleaning before ingestion.